alexjab/bootstrap-milestones/README.md

 You can submit a PR if you want your changes to be integrated in a release.

 ### Examples
-You can find examples in the [examples](https://github.com/alexjab/bootstrap-milestones/tree/master/examples) folder.
+You can find examples in the [examples](https://github.com/alexjab/bootstrap-milestones/tree/master/examples) directory.

 ### License
 MIT